taehoryu/arepo-tutorial/docs/_sources/Session6.rst.txt

 2. Creating 3D star
 ==================================

-Because ``ic_MS.py`` was written to make initial condition files and put all the necessary files in a new directory authomatically, creating a 3D star is really easy.
+Because ``ic_MS.py`` is written to make initial condition files and put all the necessary files in a new directory authomatically, creating a 3D star is really easy.
 What you need to do is,

 .. code-block:: console